Rwin-X/DevForge-/jargon/README.md

 ![No dependencies](https://img.shields.io/badge/dependencies-none-brightgreen.svg)
 ![Single file](https://img.shields.io/badge/build-single%20HTML%20file-lightgrey.svg)

 Type any topic.
-ReconBar opens live, real search results across Google, Bing, DuckDuckGo, and YouTube for exactly what you typed — optionally restricted to a curated list of trusted security-education domains — and surfaces a hand-picked library of sites for 30 common security topics as a bonus underneath.
+Jargon opens live, real search results across Google, Bing, DuckDuckGo, and YouTube for exactly what you typed — optionally restricted to a curated list of trusted security-education domains — and surfaces a hand-picked library of sites for 30 common security topics as a bonus underneath.

 No backend.
 No API keys.
 No build step.
 One HTML file.